Chen-Yulin/-Besiege-Mod-Modern-Air-Combat/README.md

 This mod is my maiden work, so lots of bugs are expected.
 I would appreciate it a lot if you can contact me through e-mail(chenyulin@sjtu.edu.cn) and report bugs or suggestions.

 ## Acknowledgement
-- many generous sharer on sketchfab for providing me with the model of aim-54,aim-9, aim-120, r-77.oviding me with the model of aim-54,aim-9, aim-120, r-77.
+- many generous sharer on sketchfab for providing me with the model of aim-54,aim-9, aim-120, r-77, r-33